Is Shopware 6 the Next Generation eCommerce Platform?Tomek Gajewski

 The conditions can be nested using either AND or OR operators.

-The rules then can be applied to various functions of the shop, for example to manage which shipping and payment methods should be available or to configure promotion campaigns.
-The rules can also be used by the third-party plugins or external services as they can be managed over the admin API.
+The rules apply to various functions of the shop, for example, to manage which shipping and payment methods should be available or to configure promotion campaigns.
+Plugins or external services can also use the rules as they are manageable over the Admin API.

 Content page builder

 It is a simple block-based editor that helps build effectively-looking pages in just a few clicks.
-One can choose there text blocks, images, and product widgets.
-The saved pages can be used as landing pages, category pages or shop content pages.
+One can choose their text blocks, images, and product widgets.
+The saved pages are applicable as landing pages, category pages, or shop content pages.